chaosmail/caffejs/README.md

 ## Getting Started

+To run the samples, please execute `npm start` from the root directory.
+Make sure you updated all dependencies by running `npm install` beforehand.

 ### Running CaffeJS

 > Please note, that the ConvNetJS library in this repo is a [fork](https://github.com/chaosmail/convnetjs) of the original version.
-It's not updated yet, please be patient.

-Clone the repository to your local drive and then start a static webserver in the root directory (e.g. run `http-server`).
-Now you can open the `00_*model.html` samples that load popular deep learning architectures (such as AlexNet, VGG, GoogLeNet, etc.) and analyze their structure.
-They actually load the Caffe models from `.prototxt` files and convert them on-the-fly to ConvNetJS models.
+Clone the repository to your local drive and then start a static webserver in the root directory (e.g. run `npm start`).
+Now you can open `models.html` that loads and visualizes popular deep learning architectures (such as AlexNet, VGG, GoogLeNet, etc.) to analyze their structure.
+This loads and parses the Caffe models from `.prototxt` files and convert them on-the-fly to ConvNetJS models.

 To run a forward pass we need to load some pretrained model weights.
 You can use the files `weights_to_json.py` and `weights_to_txt.py` to convert `*.caffemodel` files to JSON or TXT weights.
 Unfortunately, you need to have `Caffe` and `pycaffe` installed (which is a pain).
 However, I plan to host the ConvNetJS models on Dropbox as soon as we have found an acceptable format.